wp-plugins/wp-mail-bank/readme.txt

 == Description ==

+### WordPress Mail Bank - Best WP SMTP Mailer

 This plugin reconfigures the wp_mail() function nd make it more enhanced to use SMTP instead of mail() with various options available.

+###IMPORTANT: If you think you found a bug in WP Mail Bank or have any problem or question concerning WP Mail Bank, do not hesitate to contact us at [support@tech-banker.com](mailto:support@tech-banker.com).

-Features :
+Key Features :

-* Specify the From name
+* Specify the From Name that emails should be sent from.
-* Specify the Email Address for outgoing email.
+* Specify the Email Address that emails should be sent from.
-* Choose to send mail by SMTP or PHP's mail() function.
+* Specify Transporder to be used for sending out email i.e SMTP or Php mail() function.
+* Specify Return Path of your Email or Keep it same as your email address.
+* Specify Word Wrap at which the string will be wrapped in email per line.
-* Specify an SMTP host
+* Specify SMTP Host to be used for sending your emails.
-* Specify an SMTP port
+* Specify SMTP Port to be used for sending your emails.
-* Choose SSL / TLS encryption
-* Choose to use SMTP authentication or not
 * Specify an SMTP username and password.
+* Specify Encryption type.
+* Specify to use Authentication or disable Authentication.
+* Specify SMTP Keep Alive to keep SMTP Authentication Session open or closed after sending emails.

+> #### ** Default Ports **
+> * SMTP Server (Outgoing Messages) - Non-Encrypted - Port 25 ( or 587 )
+> * SMTP Server (Outgoing Messages) - Secure (TLS) - Port 587
+> * SMTP Server (Outgoing Messages) - Secure (SSL) - Port 465

+Note : These Ports may be different depending upon your Host Provider.
+Please contact your Web Server Host for correct details.
 == Installation ==

 ### Minimum requirements.